tutors-sdk/tutors-developer-guide/topic-01/unit-1/note-2-building/note.md

 - https://github.com/tutors-sdk/tutors-reference-course

-You could try any of the other sample courses below.
-For example this course:
+You could try any of the other sample courses, for instance this one here:

 - https://tutors.dev/course/full-stack-1-2023